LearyE/Lab-Manual-Edits/README.md

 </p>

 * Step 9.
 After finishing all the above, go to the "Reports" section in the left and click your report.
 You will see all the records you have added for this week.
-Make a screenshot of the report and send it to Ms. Kyeong and Dr. Leary.
+Make a screenshot of the report and send it to Dr. Leary.
 This must be done before Monday 8 a.m. each week .
 In addition, in this email you need to provide a detailed description of your progress for each project during the week.

 ## Datasets available in lab